ucd-dare/CarDreamer/README.md

 2. For observations requiring complex workflows that cannot be conveyed by a `SimpleHandler`, create an handler maintaining the full lifecycle of that observation, similar to our built-in message, BEV, spectator handlers.

 For more details on defining new observation sources, see [CarDreamer Docs: Defining a new observation source](https://car-dreamer.readthedocs.io/en/latest/customization.html#defining-a-new-observation-source).

-## :mechanical_arm: Training

-Find ``README.md`` in the corresponding directory of the algorithm you want to use and follow the instructions.

 ## :computer: Visualization Tool